holepunchto/hyperswarm/README.md

 * `firewall`: A sync function of the form `remotePublicKey => (true|false)`.
 If true, the connection will be rejected.
 Defaults to allowing all connections.
 * `dht`: A DHT instance.
 Defaults to a new instance.

+If you don't pass your own `dht` then you can use those extra options for it:
+* `bootstrap`: Custom array of bootstrap servers.
+* `port`: Try to bind the DHT instance to a specific port.

 #### `swarm.connecting`
 Number that indicates connections in progress.